Akuli/git-guide/getting-started.md

 ## Cloning the repo

-Now you should have a repo on GitHub, with an URL like `https://github.com/username/reponame`.
+After creating a repo on GitHub, the next step is to clone it.
-The next step is to downloading a copy of the repo to your computer, so that you can edit the files in it.
+It means downloading a copy of the repo to your computer, so that you can edit the files in it and then upload your changes to GitHub.
-This is called **cloning** the repo.
-Git won't automatically keep the cloned repo in sync with GitHub, and we'll learn to do that later, but to make that easier, Git saves the URL to a file when it clones the repo.

 I will assume you know the basics of using a terminal (or command prompt, if you are using Windows).
 In particular, I assume you know how the `cd` command changes the current working directory.